Make an Appointment: 847-242-2745

 What information should I tell the therapist to help make treatment effective?

 Therapists understand that you, the parent, are the expert in regard to your child.
 Your therapist is a partner in helping your child's emotional health.
 In this collaborative relationship, it is very important for you to report events to the therapist directly.
 Even if you're not sure that an event in question is pertinent to counseling, it's always a good idea to call the therapist and talk out the event.
+It helps the therapist and the child for you to schedule regular parent sessions to inform them of what changes you're noticing at home, recent struggles and successes, and get parenting guidance on how to help your specific child.
+It's important for the therapeutic relationship that these updates are done outside of the child's individual session time.

 Can I ask my child about his or her therapy session?